+The use of the Memo depends on the version of the motor carriage circuit board.
 The memory capacity can be extended to 450 handheld transmitter commands using the optional Memo accessory part.
-When plugging in the Memo, all available transmitters are transferred from the internal memory to the Memo and stored there.
+When the Memo is plugged in, all available transmitters are transferred from the internal memory to the Memo and stored there.
 The Memo must remain plugged in on the control unit.